 “The liberal, dishonest media is so quick to attack one of the Trumps that they never let the truth get in the way of a good smear,” Trump spokesman Jason Miller said in a statement.

 The Anti-Defamation League, a prominent Jewish advocacy group, was less sure.

-"Trivialization of the Holocaust and gas chambers is NEVER okay," they tweeted
+“Trivialization of the Holocaust and gas chambers is NEVER okay,” they tweeted at Trump Jr.

 Clinton’s campaign was especially biting, turning its response into an attack on Trump the candidate, with chairman John Podesta saying the son’s language is “probably pretty consistent with the type of rhetoric he heard around the house growing up.”

 Posting image of alt-right mascot ‘Pepe the Frog’ with Trump